TulipaEnergy/TulipaEnergyModel.jl/docs/src/91-developer.md

   - List obvious objects, e.g., `using JuMP: @variable`, since `@variable` is obviously from JuMP in this context, or `using Graph: SimpleDiGraph`, because it's a constructor with an obvious name.
   - For other objects inside `Package`, use `using Package: Package` and explicitly call `Package.A` to use it, e.g., `DataFrames.groupby`.
   - List all `using` in <src/TulipaEnergyModel.jl>.
+- Explicitly state what a function will `return`; if returning nothing, simply use `return`.

 ## Contributing Workflow